 Teaching Hybrid & Online

 The Office of Digital Learning & Inquiry has convened a year-long conversation series for faculty to explore and address pedagogical and technical issues related to teaching and learning online.
-This page is a place to share resources and information about upcoming and past events around this topic.
+On this page, you'll find information about future events, links to notes, slides, and video from past events, as well as general resources on the topic of teaching and learning online.

 As Middlebury moves into more hybrid and online learning opportunities, these conversations will help to prepare faculty to take advantage of these opportunities, while ensuring that we are designing courses and programs that reflect our unique values and approaches to learning.